marioalvial/kealth/README.md

 3. Execute health method:
 ```
-val componentMap = runBlocking { aggregator.health() }
+val componentMap = runBlocking { aggregator.aggregate() }
 ```

-**Make sure to execute health() method on a coroutine or suspend function.**
+**Make sure to execute aggregate() method on a coroutine or suspend function.**

 ## Handle Failure

 handleFailure method of your health component will be trigger only if:

-- isHealth() call returns HealthStatus.UNHEALTHY (in this case the throwable parameter will be null)
+- doHealthCheck() call returns HealthStatus.UNHEALTHY (in this case the throwable parameter will be null)

-- isHealth() call throws exception (in this case the throwable parameter will be the exception thrown)
+- doHealthCheck() call throws exception (in this case the throwable parameter will be the exception thrown)

 ## How it works

-When aggregator.health() is called it will execute all components health() method concurrently and it will create a map with the name of the component as key and health status as value.
+When aggregator.aggregate() is called it will execute all components health() method concurrently and it will create a map with the name of the component as key and health status as value.

-If isHealth() method throws exception or returns HealthStatus.UNHEALTHY the handleFailure() method will be executed asynchronously.
+If doHealthCheck() method throws exception or returns HealthStatus.UNHEALTHY the handleFailure() method will be executed asynchronously.

 ## Continuous Integration and Test Coverage